Bogota Resident on Eco-Architecture & Politics of Building with “Poor People’s Wood”

 The Indian culture has really disappeared.
 The only custom that survived is that we wash our body every day.
 For the Europeans it was not written in the Bible, so you were not allowed to touch your own body with your own hands.
 The Catholic Church coming here, they were scandalized by the Indian tradition that we wash our body every day.
 It was something incredible for them.
 To clean your body is an Indian tradition.

 Meg: Can you tell me about the history of Manizales?

-Simón: The city was founded 163 years ago.
+Simon Velez: The city was founded 163 years ago.
 The year I was born was the centenary, it was 100 years old.
 Many of the families that founded the city were cousins and I come from all of them.
 It’s an old tradition of incest in my family.
 We were very isolated.
-So, we are always cousins getting married with cousins.
+So, we are always cousins getting married to cousins.
 My grandfathers were cousins of my father’s; my third wife was my cousin.

-The founders were very poor, but well-educated.
+The founders were very poor but well-educated.
 They started building in the Spanish way with just warm earth and adobe.
-But at the beginning of the foundation of the city there was a very strong hurricane, and the only house that survived it was one of the most poor—and built out of bamboo.
+But at the beginning of the foundation of the city, there was a very strong hurricane and the only house that survived it was one of the poorest and built out of bamboo.
 So they decided to start building out of bamboo; they developed their own constructive system.
 The influence was not Indian, more British.